estherdomfeh213/thme/README.md

   Threat Intelligence collects information to help the company better prepare against potential adversaries.
     Intelligence needs data.
 Data has to be collected, processed, and analyzed.
 Data is collected from local sources such as network logs and public sources such as forums.
 Data processing arranges it into a format suitable for analysis.
 The analysis phase seeks to find more information about the attackers and their motives; moreover, it aims to create a list of recommendations and actionable steps.

     Learning about your adversaries lets you know their tactics, techniques, and procedures.
 As a result of threat intelligence, we identify the threat actor (adversary) and predict their activity.
 Consequently, we can mitigate their attacks and prepare a response strategy.

+    ### Digital Forensics and Incident Response (DFIR)
+    1. Digital Forensics:
+      Forensics is the application of science to investigate crimes and establish facts.
+With the use and spread of digital systems, such as computers and smartphones, a new branch of forensics was born to investigate related crimes: computer forensics, which later evolved into digital forensics.

+    2. Incident Response
+      An incident usually refers to a data breach or cyber attack; however, in some cases, it can be something less critical, such as a misconfiguration, an intrusion attempt, or a policy violation.
+Examples of a cyber attack include an attacker making our network or systems inaccessible, defacing (changing) the public website, and data breach (stealing company data).
+How would you respond to a cyber attack?
+Incident response specifies the methodology that should be followed to handle such a case.
+The aim is to reduce damage and recover in the shortest time possible.
+Ideally, you would develop a plan that is ready for incident response.

+  The four major phases of the incident response process are:

+    Preparation: This requires a team trained and ready to handle incidents.
+Ideally, various measures are put in place to prevent incidents from happening in the first place.
+    Detection and Analysis: The team has the necessary resources to detect any incident; moreover, it is essential to analyze any detected incident further to learn about its severity.
+    Containment, Eradication, and Recovery: Once an incident is detected, it is crucial to stop it from affecting other systems, eliminate it, and recover the affected systems.
+For instance, when we notice that a system is infected with a computer virus, we would like to stop (contain) the virus from spreading to other systems, clean (eradicate) the virus, and ensure proper system recovery.
+    Post-Incident Activity: After a successful recovery, a report is produced, and the lesson learned is shared to prevent similar future incidents.

+    3. Malware Analysis
+    Malware stands for malicious software.
+Software refers to programs, documents, and files you can save on a disk or send over the network.
+Malware includes many types, such as:

+    A virus is a piece of code (part of a program) that attaches itself to a program.
+It is designed to spread from one computer to another and works by altering, overwriting, and deleting files once it infects a computer.
+The result ranges from the computer becoming slow to unusable.
+    Trojan Horse is a program that shows one desirable function but hides a malicious function underneath.
+For example, a victim might download a video player from a shady website that gives the attacker complete control over their system.
+    Ransomware is a malicious program that encrypts the user’s files.
+Encryption makes the files unreadable without knowing the encryption password.
+The attacker offers the user the encryption password if the user is willing to pay a “ransom.”